morrisdirector/search-and-destroy/README.md

-# Video Speed Controller now with YouTube Ad Skipping!
+# Video Speed Controller with YouTube ad skipping!
 Thanks to the original project here: https://github.com/igrigorik/videospeed.
-All the original features from that plugin plus automatic YouTube ad skipping!
+All the original features from that plugin plus automatic YouTube ad skipping option!

 # The science of accelerated playback